 Berchman’s Brewing Company

 I stumbled upon this place after dinner and loved the small feel of it.
 I couldn’t decide on which beer to get, so got a sampler of different ones.
 My favorites were the Ginger Lime and Cherry Wheat.
 They even have a TV so you can cheer on the Seahawks on Sundays!

 Bron Yr Aur Brewing Co.

 If you head out whitewater rafting on the Tieton River, stop here on the way back.
 It’s the perfect place to sit outside and enjoy the sun while having a pint.
 You can also order pizza, which you’ll want after a day of activity.

 There are so many wineries to choose from that I can’t possibly name them all.
 They all have beautiful views of the valley, and everyone that works there takes time to talk to you about their wine.
-Ones I particularly liked were Owen Roe, where you’re surrounded by barrels as you wine taste, and Treveri Cellars, which has sparkling wine (my favorite!).
+Ones I particularly liked were Owen Roe, where you’re surrounded by barrels as you wine taste.

 While there are great food and beverage selections in Yakima, there are also plenty of activities to do!

 I’d never gone whitewater rafting and loved it!
-I wrote more about my experience in detail in another post, but I recommend doing this if you come in the spring or summer.
+I recommend doing this if you come in the spring or summer.
 The weather’s pretty warm during that time, so you’ll dry off quickly.

 Find the Haunted Places in Town

 There are many places in town that are supposedly haunted.
 The train station furnace was once used to cremate bodies during a typhoid epidemic in the early 1900s.
 At the restaurant Carousel, a candle must always be lit inside of the little brick alcove because it is said that whoever sits at that table is sharing their dining experience with a longtime ghost named Elizabeth.